SFDO-Community/Summit-Events-App/README.md

 # Summit Events App

+**IMPORTANT NOTICE:**
+*On 1/29/2020 UST Events application was refactored to Summit Events App.
+This means all classes, objects, visualfoce pages, and text have been refactored to reflect the new name.
+Previous installed version of the application will need to be reinstalled to proceed with this update.
+This is a turning point in the project and it is our intention that this be the last of drastic architecture changes that is made.*

 Summit Events for the connected campus is an open source event management system for Salesforce.
 It was initially developed at the University of St. Thomas - Minnesota to facilitate admission events.

 * The Events App focuses on providing an educational institution with a dynamic and